nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Below is a sample usage and how the add sequence behaves at each step.**

 1. User chooses the Customer he/she wants to add and enters the command `add n/Bob p/12345678 e/johnd@example.com m/1 r/5000 t/GOLD t/MEMBER`
-2. The `LogicManager` redirects this command to `AddressBookParser`, which parses the command via `AddCommandParser` and returns the `AddCommand` containing the Customer with all the required fields
+2. The `LogicManager` redirects this command to `BobaBotParser`, which parses the command via `AddCommandParser` and returns the `AddCommand` containing the Customer with all the required fields
 3. The `LogicManager` executes the `AddCommand` and Customer is added to database
 4. The `CommandResult` reflects this Customer